 - Planning determines when procurements will occur and what their completion dates will be in relation to each portion of the project work.
 A Procurement Management Plan is specified by the Project Management Body of Knowledge (PMBOK) and provides a road map for the other procurement phases.

-- Development of procurement documents should not be underestimated as statements of work, terms of reference, request for proposals, and tender advertisements need to be professionally developed and receive the appropriate amount of review and approval.
+- Development of procurement documents should not be taken lightly, as statements of work, terms of reference, request for proposals, and tender advertisements need to be professionally developed and receive the appropriate amount of review and approval.

 - The tendering period is when the contractors prepare their bids.
 This usually ranges from 2 – 4 weeks.